-- Meta description tells users what your site is all about.
-It’s limited to 160 characters so use it to entice searcher’s attention to get them to click.
+- The meta description tells users what your site is all about.
+It’s limited to 160 characters so use it to entice searchers’ attention to get them to click.

 - Google cannot understand visual content.
-When indexing your images and inforgraphics for visibility make sure that your alt text is clear in describing what your image is about.
+When indexing your images and infographics for visibility make sure that your alt text is clear in describing what your image is about.

 Information Architecture & URL